CSCD488-Winter2024/project-description-user-stories-and-glossary-ericboxgames/README.md

 * "Game" buttons loop in their movement animation when cursor is on the edge.

 ## Contributing
-If you or anyone you know want to help out on our project, please message me or any of the others working on this project via Github.
+If you or anyone you know want to help out on our project, please message me or any of the others working on this project via Github or at crittium@gmail.com.
 Thank you!